Share Tips UK Revealed for 2023: Daily Share Tips

 - You join a stock broker platform that charges £12 per trade

 - You buy £100 worth of shares in Netflix

 - In effect, you are paying a trading commission of 12%

 On the one hand, it might appear that a flat dealing fee of £12 is reasonable, however, it is anything but.
 This is because you will need to make at least 12% just to break even.
 Furthermore, you will again need to pay £12 when you get around to selling the shares.
 This would make the platform in question unviable for your personal investment goals.

 In summary, picking shares on a DIY basis is no easy feat.
 If it was, then everyone would be doing it.
-As such, you need to dedicate ample time learning the industry inside out.
+As such, you need to dedicate ample time to learn the industry inside out.
 In doing so, you’ll stand the best chance possible of growing your money over the course of time.
-With that being said, we hope that the many top share tips that we have discussed in this article helps point you in the right direction.
+With that being said, we hope that the many top share tips that we have discussed help point you in the right direction.